 Mendenhall Glacier and Juneau City Tour - Complimentary Excursion

-On this guided tour through the city of Juneau, your guide will share the colorful history of Juneau's gold rush era and point out buildings of historical significance.
+On this tour through the city of Juneau, your guide will share the colorful history of Juneau's gold rush era and point out buildings of historical significance.
 As the tour takes you away from downtown Juneau, you will be able to experience the wonders of nature with breathtaking views of Mendenhall Glacier.
 At its widest point, this glacier is an impressive half a mile wide, with ice about 1,000 feet deep.
-This tour will stop at the Mendenhall Glacier Visitor’s Center, where you can discover the mystery behind this magnificent geological phenomenon from an unobstructed vantage point.
-Further explore this towering glacier along one of its many nature trails and experience the breathtaking views of this impressive feat of nature before returning to the ship's gangway.
+This tour will stop at the Mendenhall Glacier Visitor Center, where you can discover the mystery behind this magnificent geological phenomenon from an unobstructed vantage point.
+Further explore this towering glacier along one of its many nature trails and experience the breathtaking views of this impressive feat of nature, before returning to the ship's gangway.

-Known as the “Gateway to the Yukon”, Skagway was central to the Klondike Gold Rush of 1897.
+Known as the “Gateway to the Yukon,” Skagway was central to the Klondike Gold Rush of 1897.
 The restored town is true to its past with period architecture, performers, and old street cars to relive the experience of the frontier.

 Rail and Highway Tour - Complimentary Excursion

 Skagway has called itself the "Gateway to the Yukon" since the Klondike Gold Rush of 1898.
-This tour experience gives visitors an overview of the town, a spectacular ride on the White Pass and Yukon Route narrow gauge railroad into British Columbia, a bus tour over the scenic Klondike Highway, and time to explore historic Skagway's attractions and shops.
+This tour experience offers an overview of the town, a spectacular ride on the White Pass and Yukon Route narrow gauge railroad into British Columbia, a bus tour over the scenic Klondike Highway, and time to explore historic Skagway's attractions and shops.

 The Skagway Street Car Tour - Complimentary Excursion

 Experience Skagway with Alaska's original historical city tour for an informative and fun-filled 90 minutes to all points of interest.
 Aboard your beautifully restored yellow 1927 sightseeing bus, your costumed "conductor" passes on a century of history, behind-the-scenes tales, and stories of life in small town Alaska.
 Explore the waterfront and National Park Historic District, enjoy the panoramic views from the Scenic Outlook, and have your camera ready for the recounting of the Soapy Smith gunfight at the Gold Rush Cemetery.
-Motor through Skagway's residential neighborhood, famous for its flower gardens, making a stop downtown before returning to your ship.
+Motor through Skagway's residential neighborhood, famous for its flower gardens, and stop downtown before returning to your ship.

-Bald Eagles are among the most populous of over 260 species of birds in Chilkat Valley.
+Bald eagles are among the most populous of over 260 species of birds in Chilkat Valley.
 Our onboard expert and a local guide will take you through the valley pointing out all the different species along the way.
 We have an extended stay in Haines to let you do a variety of things, including

 kayaking on Chilkoot Lake, or an afternoon of salmon fishing on a charter boat.